-Clint appears as a ranked lawyer in Chambers UAE 2015, which says he “is well respected for his active power-focused practice.
+Clint appears as a ranked lawyer in Chambers Global (2016-2017, 2022).
+Chambers said he “is well respected for his active power-focused practice.
 He is regularly sought after to advise on renewable energy projects in the region.”
 Market observers say, “His client service and drafting skills are amazing.
 He is a consummate professional.
-For any power project he would be my first point of call.”
+For any power project he would be my first point of call” (2015).

 He is also named in The Legal 500 EMEA 2015, 2016, 2017 and 2022 as a leading energy and infrastructure lawyer.

 Recent Notable Matters

 Fotowatio Renewable Ventures — development of a 34 MW/ 68 MWh utility scale battery storage project, to be constructed and operated by Tesla in the United Kingdom

 Alcazar Energy Partners — acquisition, development and project financing of the 84 MW Al Rajef Wind Project in Jordan being procured pursuant to Jordan’s renewable energy program, which achieved successful financial close in November 2016